Model, engine, year, ECU type and HW/SW numbers if available.

 ECU Jobs role

-Neutral marketplace, not an in-house file service
+Neutral platform, not an in-house file service

 ECU Jobs does not create or sell its own tuning files.
 Businesses post an ECU file service request, professional providers can submit offers, and the requesting business decides which offer fits.